Special Educational Needs Policy

 The Educational Psychological Service gives particular support by providing Educational Psychologists to work closely with staff and help the needs of the pupils or respond to behavioural concerns.
 The Educational Psychologist for individual pupils may also be contacted to give particular advice or assist in assessment.

 The school has very close links with the health service and a Paediatrician holds regular clinics at the school, which parents / carers attend.
 The school also has a school nurse who supports the school in writing medical care plans and protocols.
-The Child and Adolescent Mental Health Service (CAMHS) liaise very closely with us and a number of pupils are seen by the CAMHS team.
+The Child and Adolescent Mental Health Service (CAMHS) liaise very closely with us, with a number of pupils being seen by the CAMHS team.
 The school also works closely with the Local Authority to support the attendance of pupils.

 Physiotherapists and Occupational Therapists work alongside the school in assessing pupils’ needs and providing individual programmes for school to implement.

-The school has very close links with Social Services and the school’s Child Protection
+The school has very close links with Social Care and the school’s Child Protection

 Coordinator works very closely with this service to support both the pupils and their families.